Discounts for 1st Time Buyers, Military, Fire, Police, Medical Field & Educators

 · Pets should not be allowed to hinder the inspector.
 Either remove them from the premises or secure them in an area that will still allow the inspector complete access to all sides of the house and yard.

-· Keys for locks on outbuildings, fences, or other areas should be left so the inspector may have access to them.
+Although most exterior structures are not inculded in our inspection, when they are keys for locks on outbuildings, fences, or other areas should be left so the inspector may have access to them.
 Following these tips may ease some of the anxiety related to a home inspection and enable the inspector to evaluate your home properly.